sampocs/dialed/README.md

 ### Outdoor Mode

-In outdoor mode, each 9-hole section features 7 Par 2 holes and 2 Par 3 holes.
+In outdoor mode, each 9-hole section features 2 Par 2 holes, 6 Par 3 holes, and 1 Par 4 hole.
 Distances are randomly assigned based on par:

 - Par 2 holes: 10 or 15 yards
-- Par 3 holes: 20, 30, or 40 yards
+- Par 3 holes: 20, 25, 30, or 35 yards
+- Par 4 holes: 40 yards

 For each hole, select a target flag and place your ball approximately at the specified distance.
 You can pace out your distance, but precision isn't strictly necessary - reasonable approximations work well.
 Always start from off the green (unless space is limited on shorter Par 2 holes).